 Emma McKenzie believed in the boogeyman.
-Darcy said, ‘he was just a thing made up to scare kids on Halloween’ but she was wrong!
-Darcy hadn’t expected the boogeyman to break through their patio doors.
+Darcy said he was just a thing made up to scare kids on Halloween but she was wrong!
+Darcy hadn’t expected the boogeyman to break through their patio door.
 Emma didn’t know what happened to the baby sister but was sure she was dead.
 Emma had fully expected to be killed herself but the boogeyman had been kind.
 He ordered her into his car with a soft but firm voice and hadn’t spoken to her since.
 He reeked faintly of stale cigarettes and beer.
 She knew from her surroundings that she wasn’t far from home.
 Maybe she would have a chance to escape.

 “I’m calling the cops you skinny bastard!” yelled the old man but Johnny just smashed the pumpkin in the street and laughed.
 He slid across the top of his black Dodge Charger, got inside and peeled out in the old geezer’s face, who raised a fist as the Charger raced away “I’ll get you Johnny Pumpkin!”

 That was his nickname and every town around dreaded it.
 Johnny Pumpkin was an asshole but it wasn’t his fault.
-Back in the ‘80s when this whole area was nothing more than open plains, Johnny’s parents owned a pumpkin farm, it was prosperous venture up until ‘89 when a group of teenagers overran the farm and smashed all the pumpkins.
+Back in the ‘80s when this whole area was nothing more than open plains, Johnny’s parents owned a pumpkin farm.
+It was a prosperous venture up until ‘89 when a group of teenagers overran the farm and smashed all the pumpkins.
 Little Johnny, five years old at the time, was the only witness to the act.
-The teenagers, led by Pete Dixon, were never charged with a crime because he refused to testify.
+The teenagers, led by Pete Dixon, were never charged with the crime because he refused to testify.
 A lawyer acted on the child’s behalf and the circumstances of the case were never known.